ydamni/cloud-is-free/projects/project-2/part-10/README.md

 For the more hesitant who do not want to follow this tutorial blindly and wish to verify that this project will not cost them more than the advertised price: you are right to ask!

-So I'm showing you, in my use case, my AWS bill over a week and a month of going live.
+So I'm showing you, in my use case, my AWS bill over a month of going live.
 But before, let's look at this:

 ![How many requests](images/how-many-requests.png ':size=800')